AMQP 1.0

 andappliation-properties

-filters of AMQP Filter Expressions Version 1.0 Working Draft 09 when consuming from a stream via AMQP 1.0.- String prefix and suffix matching is also supported.
+filters of AMQP Filter Expressions Version 1.0 Working Draft 09 when consuming from a stream via AMQP 1.0 as described in the AMQP 1.0 Filter Expressions blog post.- String prefix and suffix matching is also supported.

 - This feature allows multiple concurrent clients each consuming only a subset of messages while maintaining message order.